Posterior Analysis

 Firstly, as noted above, for any finite number of draws, there will always be some residual effect of the initial state, which typically manifests as some small (or large if the autocorrelation time is huge) probability of having a large outlier.
 Functions robust to such outliers (say, quantiles) will appear more stable and have better \(\hat{R}\).
 Functions vulnerable to such outliers may show fragility.

 Secondly, use of the \(\hat{R}\) statistic makes very strong assumptions.
 In particular, it assumes that the functions being considered are Gaussian or it only uses the first two moments and assumes some kind of independence.
 The point is that strong assumptions are made that do not always hold.
 In particular, the distribution for the log posterior density (lp__) almost never looks Gaussian, instead it features long tails that can lead to large \(\hat{R}\) even in the large \(N\) limit.
-Tweaks to \(\hat{R}\), such as using quantiles in place of raw values, have the flavor of making the samples of interest more Gaussian and hence the \(\hat{R}\) statistic more accurate.
+Tweaks to \(\hat{R}\), such as using quantiles in place of raw values, have the flavor of making the sample of interest more Gaussian and hence the \(\hat{R}\) statistic more accurate.

 Final words on convergence monitoring